babylonhealth/ios-playbook/TechnicalDocuments/SnowplowHowTo.md

 }
 ```

 Screen names should be inside the `ScreenNames` namespace to avoid name clashes.
-Declaring the view model to conform to `ScreenNaming` will also assign the screen name as the default accessibility identifier.
+Declaring the view controller to conform to `ScreenNaming` will also assign the screen name as the default accessibility identifier.

 View controllers that are not based on `BentoKit` should post a `ScreenEvent` in `viewWillAppear`.

 ```swift
 class MassiveViewController: UIViewController {